 Expected social benefits

-- Expand business networks connecting people through a coordinated marketing and events
+- Expanded business networks connecting people through coordinated marketing and events

 - New employment opportunities created for island residents.